ijjones/cse15l-lab-reports/lab-report-1-week-1.md

 Note: replace zz with your specific account letters
 ~~~
+* Enter your password.
+If you would like to reset your passowrd then visit [this link](https://docs.google.com/document/d/1hs7CyQeh-MdUfM9uv99i8tqfneos6Y8bDU0uhn1wqho/edit)
 * You will then be prompted by a message.
 In the terminal type **yes**.
+* You are now connected remotely!

+**Part 4: Trying Some Commands**